 With small vents added in addition to the nice swiveling Wifi stick, wireless mouse and wireless keyboard, the little yellow box is one of my favorites.
 I wondered if the signal from the wireless dongles (mouse, etc) would be able to escape the small holes in the enclosure (made by the vents and various connectors (e.g. HDMI, power).
 It turns out that the aluminum box presented no problem for the wireless signals.
 All the wireless stuff seems to work just fine.
 Needs more testing though.
 While I had outfitted the box with an extended, swivel type antenna, it probably wasn’t necessary.

 Thus far I have not noticed any interference troubles with the processor, using wireless mice and keyboards inside the box, but I suppose that’d be something to check for.
-I could imagine that trapping the RF might increase the intensity of things inside of the box, but can’t say for sure.
 The WiFI dongle does output more power (100 milliwatts), so that device should stay on the outside of the enclosure.
 The mice and keyboard dongles probably are lesser issues in that way (with so much less power involved).
-Using even those is something that should be tested thoroughly though – something I haven’t done myself.
+The use of those items inside the box is something that should be tested thoroughly though – something I haven’t done myself.

 The Hammond thick walled cast aluminum enclosure that I used is not cheap for its size ($16-18 IIRC).
 But those Hammond guys have been making cast aluminum boxes forever, and they build them very well.
 Even the paint job is marvelous.
 It has a solid feel that I don’t thnk I’d get from the plastic enclosures that many SoC/SBC computer enthusiasts use.